itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 #### One Caveat

-Keep in mind that `eslint-loader` will only see your code that gets bundled, so your server code will still need to be linted separately.
-If you're using Statnard and not Semistandard, this is doubly important to protect yourself from ASI related errors.
+Keep in mind that `eslint-loader` will only see the application code that gets bundled, so your server code will still need to be linted separately.
+If you're using Standard and not Semistandard, this is doubly important to protect yourself from ASI related errors.
+Again, TravisCI can add a final lint check to your build before deploying.

 # The Client

 Vote is a React application that leans heavily on Redux to share state across many components.

 The skeleton of the application is based on Brian Holt's Complete Intro To React workshops, though I did a heavy refactor of the Redux logic as the features got more complex.
-I ended up using a pattern based on [Ducks](https://github.com/erikras/ducks-modular-redux), though I ended using a few differing conventions.
+I ended up using a pattern similar to [Ducks](https://github.com/erikras/ducks-modular-redux).

 ## React

 Why React?

 I've been a big fan of React because its very stripped down, and funnels you into making good decisions most of the time.
-It uses a lot of functional programming concepts and has great patterns for handling state and data flow.
+It encourages functional programming concepts and has great patterns for handling immutable state and data flow.

 Is React good for everything?

 Of course not.
 There is no such thing as a one-size-fits-all framework.
-React work awesomely well for a lot of situations and teams, apps big and small, but if you have a large team of developers working independently on the same app, a more structured framework like Angular 2 or Ember may better serve a team's needs.
+React work awesomely well for a lot of situations and teams, apps big and small, but if you have a large team of developers working independently on the same app, a more structured framework like Angular 2 or Ember may better serve a team's needs depending on the company culture.
 React is very powerful while staying out of your way, but if a team of 10 or 15 developers are working on the same application independently, many different styles of solving the same common problems can make things harder to maintain and tie together, especially as an app grows.
-Even if React is a lot more fun, easier to work with, and faster to develop with, a framework with more structure and "magic" can be more maintainable over the long term, even if it is a pain at times.
+Even if React is a lot more fun, easier to work with, and faster to develop with, a framework with more structure and "magic" can potentially be more maintainable over the long term for big projects, even if it is a pain to wrestle with at time.
 Like a lot of things in computer science, "it depends."
+I've heard it said that when choosing a framework to use, it's good to pick the one with the least potential of being the worst possible choice down the line.

-The fact that Redux itself is so simple to reason about, and easy to test, and that React's UI's can be expressed so clearly with mostly plain JavaScript, those are reasons enough for React to be my go-to library for personal projects.
+The fact that Redux itself is so simple to reason about and test, and that React UI markup can be expressed so cleanly with JavaScript, those are reasons enough for React and Redux to be my go-to libraries for personal projects.
 If you know JavaScript, React will feel very natural.
-React components are basically functions that return UIs.
+React components are just functions that return UIs.

 ### `React.createClass` vs ES6 classes

-Since [React v0.13](https://facebook.github.io/react/blog/2015/03/10/react-v0.13.html), ES6 classes have become the defacto standard for building React components with some [helpful encouragement](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4#.8he89ybjd) from Dan Abramov.
+Since [React v0.13](https://facebook.github.io/react/blog/2015/03/10/react-v0.13.html), ES6 classes have become the defacto standard for building stateful React components with some [helpful encouragement](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4#.8he89ybjd) from Dan Abramov.

-I recently used this style for the first time when I refactored my Free Code Camp Wikipedia search project, [Spiffy Wikipedia](https://github.com/itxchy/FCC-spiffy-wikipedia) with `create-react-app`.
-At first it felt annoying to have to bind each method with the constructors `this` keyword, but if you think about it, this a win from a performance standpoint since you can use a `react` replacement like `preact` which can strip away `react`'s auto-binding logic for `React.createClass` and just bind manually.
-Plus, it's a good idea to use stateless functional components as much as you can, until you need to use state, methods, or React lifecycle methods.
+I recently used this style for the first time while refactoring my Free Code Camp Wikipedia search project, [Spiffy Wikipedia](https://github.com/itxchy/FCC-spiffy-wikipedia), with `create-react-app` (it's deployed [here](https://spiffywikipedia.matttrifilo.com/)).
+At first it felt annoying to have to bind each method with the constructor's contextual `this`, but if you think about it, this a win from a performance standpoint since React doesn't need to use any "magic" to bind `this` for you like in `React.createClass` functions.

+You can even use a `react` replacement like `preact` or `inferno` which strip away `react`'s `createClass` logic entirely (plus a lot of other things).
+The stripped-down half-siblings of React are mostly compatible with React's APIs, and they're better optimized for mobile devices.
+The developers behind Inferno have [good reasons for prioritizing mobile](https://github.com/infernojs/inferno#but-why).

+Another performance gain can be achieved by using [stateless functional components](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc#.8ebtfvkv9) as much as you can until you need to use state, methods, or React lifecycle methods.

-For Vote however, I used the `React.createClass` style because that's what I'd been used to, and how Brian Holt taught Complete Intro To React.
+For Vote, I used the `React.createClass` style for stateful components because that's what I'd been used to, and how Brian Holt taught Complete Intro To React.

-I don't really have a preference of one style over the other at this point, but I do like how I don't have to worry about forgetting a coma when using classes.
+Practically speaking, I don't really have a preference of one stateful component style over the other at this point in time, but I do like how I don't have to worry about forgetting a coma when using ES6 classes.
 Manually binding methods isn't a big deal.
-Looking at the broader community, classes seem to be the determined direction that most developers have committed to, so it's probably best not to fight the tide, and ensure your code is as readable as possible for the majority of React developers who are used to classes.
+Looking at the broader community, ES6 classes undeniably the determined direction that most developers have committed to.
+It's probably best not to fight the tide, and ensure that your open source code is as readable as possible for the majority of React developers who are used to ES6 classes.
+Empathy is a virtue.
 That said, I doubt that Facebook would deprecate `React.createClass` in the foreseeable future since so many codebases rely on it.

 ### PropTypes